lucaSchilling/SimpleBots/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The following instructions will enable you to set up a copy of our project and run it on your local machine for development and testing purposes.
+See deployment in the frontend README.md file for notes on how to deploy the project on a live system.

-First, get you a copy of the whole repository:
+To start off, you'll need to grab a copy of our repository:
 ```
 $ git clone http://github.com/lucaSchilling/SEP-Slitherin.git
 ```

 ### Prerequisites

-* For using our software u have to have docker installed:
+* It is mandatory to install docker before you use our software:
 Linux:
 ``
 sudo apt-get install docker
 ``
 [Windows](https://docs.docker.com/docker-for-windows/install/)
-* If you want to use our frontend from an other location then the backend just change the url in `/frontend/src/store/actions.js` to the url where  you run the backend.
+* If you want to use our frontend from another location then the backend just change the url in `/frontend/src/store/actions.js` to the url where you run the backend.
-* Our software uses a mongo database, when you use the docker-compose file you dont need to change something.
+* Our software uses MongoDB as a database, removing the need to change anything when you use the docker-compose file.
-But if you want to use your own mongo database just change the `MONGOURL` in the `/backend/.env` file to the ip your mongo is running.
+If you want to use your own MongoDB, simply change the `MONGOURL` in the `/backend/.env` file to the ip your MongoDB is running on.
-* To use the `LivePerson` messaging system you need to enter your `LivePerson` credentials to the `/backend/.env` file.
+* To use the `LivePerson` messaging system you need to enter your `LivePerson` credentials into the `/backend/.env` file.
-* To use the F.A.Q. bot template you need to register by [Microsoft LUIS](https://www.luis.ai/) and add your LUIS key into the `/backend/.env` file.
+* To use the F.A.Q. bot template you need to register at [Microsoft LUIS](https://www.luis.ai/) and add your LUIS key into the `/backend/.env` file.

 ### Installing

-Thanked to docker you just need to run:
+Thanks to docker, all you need to do is run the next command:
 ```
 docker-compose up
 ```
-When our the slitherin logo appears everything should be running and you can test it by creating a bot and test this bot with the following code pen:
+When our Slitherin logo appears, everything should be running and you are able to test it by creating a bot and use the following code pen to connect with it:
 * [Test suite](https://codepen.io/liveperson/full/xRzXXd/)
-Just enter your `LivePerson` accountnumber and connect, now you can write anything and the before created Bot should anwser.
+Just enter your `LivePerson` account number and click on connect.
+Your previously created bot should be able to answer your message.

 ## Authors